nlbduy/AdventureWorks-Manufacturer-Customer-Behaviour-Dashboard-PowerBI/README.md

 - [**🚀 Final Conclusions and Recommendations**](#-----final-conclusions-and-recommendations--)

-# **📌** Project Overview
+# **📌 Project Overview**

 ## 🎯 Project Objectives

-This project leverages the AdventureWorks dataset to develop a Power BI dashboard that enables the Executive Board to better understand customer dynamics and derive actionable segmentation.
+This project leverages the **AdventureWorks** dataset to develop a Power BI dashboard that enables the Executive Board to better understand **customer dynamics** and derive **actionable segmentation**.
 The dashboard is designed to provide clarity on who the customers are, how they behave, and how the company can strategically respond to these insights.

 Our objectives are to: